Made in U.S.A. (The Beach Boys album)

 Made in U.S.A. is a 1986 double vinyl album (or one-CD) compilation, containing some of the Beach Boys' biggest hits.
-Released by their original record label, Capitol Records, it marked a brief return to the label, with whom the Beach Boys released one further album, 1989's Still Cruisin.
+Released by the group’s original record label, Capitol Records, it marked a brief return to the label, with which the Beach Boys released one further album, 1989's Still Cruisin.

-Featuring a number of their 1960s classics, in addition to a sampling of their later hits, Made in U.S.A. also contains two new recordings, both produced by Terry Melcher.
+Featuring a number of their 1960s classics, in addition to a sampling of its later hits, Made in U.S.A. also contains two new recordings, both produced by Terry Melcher.
 "Rock 'n' Roll to the Rescue" is a Mike Love/Melcher collaboration, and "California Dreamin" is a cover of the Mamas & the Papas' late 1965 debut single.
 Both were released as singles and made the U.S. pop singles chart.

 A slow seller, Made in U.S.A. reached No. 96 in the U.S. and ultimately went double platinum there.